Aln-Alx/skills-github-pages/index.md

 Welcome!
 This is me testing Github Pages Jekyll.
 I think I like how easy it is to use.
-However I dislike the lack of custamisablity
+However I dislike the lack of custamisablity.